gabe-marques/Stock-Market-Predictor/README.md

 - A fully connected output layer for price prediction

 The model is trained using the Adam optimizer and Mean Squared Error (MSE) loss.

 ---

+## Data Processing Pipeline

+1. Data Collection
+- Historical stock prices are downloaded using `yfinance`
+- Only the Close price is used for modeling

+2. Train/Test Split
+- The dataset is split chronologically (80% train, 20% test)
+- No shuffling is performed to preserve temporal order

+3. Normalization
+- A `MinMaxScaler` is fit only on training data
+- Test data is transformed using the same scaler to avoid data leakage

+4. Sequence Generation
+- Sliding window of fixed length (default: 60 days)
+- Each window predicts the next closing price

+---